Trips

 100 years of Kewpie Mayonnaise!
 It was a slide kids can enjoy!

-It is quite amazing all those statues are made by citizens in Hokkaido.
-For us, who came from snow-free Kansai region, it is a wonder how such things are made.
+It’s truly impressive that all these statues are created by the citizens of Hokkaido.
+For those of us coming from the snow-free Kansai region, it’s a wonder to see how such things are made.

-I guess there maybe are snow craftsman all over in Hokkaido!
+I imagine there must be snow craftsmen all over Hokkaido!

 Sapporo Snow Festival